huumn/crisp/README.md

 ## Consensus

-The longest valid chain always wins.
+The valid chain with the most cumulative work always wins.
 Because we don't yet have transactions, valid here only means the chain itself is a valid blockchain.
-That is, the blocks are "linked" with the correct hash "pointers."
+That is, the blocks are "linked" with the correct hash "pointers," and the timestamps between blocks is reasonable.

 ## Running